Foothill’s art department held its annual art show Friday night featuring student work and live music to an audience of around 160 people.

 Frazier described the annual show as having started as a “little thing in the black box” six years ago and was happy to see that this year had such a “huge turnout.”

 Along with several wooden panels that held photography and artwork, chalk art created at Foothill’s first chalk festival Thursday and Friday was displayed and auctioned off.

-According to Alyssa Chayasing, one of the students who helped run the auction, all 13 chalk pieces were sold, raising $415 for Foothill’s fine art department.
+All 13 chalk pieces were sold, raising $415 for Foothill’s fine art department.

 Freshman Canela Lopez, who was moved into Art II after Frazier saw her work, says that she thinks that the art program needs more funding.

 One of the main reasons Lopez feels that the art program is important and needs more money is because it allows people from different backgrounds to bond over a shared interest.

 “Art is really close-knit,” Lopez said.
 “There’s people I would never talk to but when we’re talking about art, we can become friends.”

 Though he is not currently enrolled in an art class at Foothill, junior Anthony Khodanian says this type of atmosphere is one of the main reasons he is joining the department next year.